 I am a Thomas Nelson book reviewer.

-Then this evening I opened up the latest issue of Sports Spectrum, and in the opening article I read some more about the relationship with Coach Dungy and Vick.
+Then this evening I opened up the latest issue of Sports Spectrum, and in the opening article, I read some more about the relationship between Coach Dungy and Vick.

 So I’m thinking…